nikhilt44/CNN-for-Sentence-Classification/README.md

 CNN was used to classify the sentences in the text.
 Data extraction was done from Wikipedia.
 Section titles from the wiki pages were used as labels.
-Keras, deep learning library in python was used.
+Keras library in python was used.
 Achieved an average accuracy of ~85%.